Harnessing Python for versatile audio encoding

 Error handling and quality control

-Implementing robust error handling ensures your application can gracefully handle unexpected issues.
+Implementing robust error handling ensures your application can gracefully manage unexpected issues.
+In the example below, we retrieve metadata using FFmpeg and perform basic validation:

 from pydub.utils import mediainfo